-My grandma passed away very recently; I watched helplessly as pain and illness ravaged her body over the last several years, reducing her ability to move or care for herself, eradicating her very memories.
+When my grandma passed away, I had watched helplessly as pain and illness ravaged her body over several years, reducing her ability to move or care for herself, eradicating her very memories.
 It was a season of suffering and confusion for both grandma and my family, and the end of her life was a difficult time.

 This caused me to reflect on how much more painful it must have been for the disciples after Jesus died.
 Knowing that God Himself had come down and walked with them, only to be killed in a most horrible and painful way.
 Imagine the extreme grief and confusion those men must have experienced in those three days of loss.

-Because of that, Paul was able to say with absolute certainty in 1 Corinthians 15 that we also shall rise again one day to meet with Jesus in the air.
+Because of that, Paul was able to say with absolute certainty in 1 Thessalonians 4 that we also shall rise again one day to meet with Jesus in the air.

 This is our great hope.
 For we know that as long as we put our faith and trust in Jesus, no matter what trials and tribulations we face on this earth, all suffering, pain, and sickness will one day end.

-Although I still miss my grandma quite a bit, she believed in the promises of Jesus.
+Although I still miss my grandma, she believed in the promises of Jesus.
 I take joy knowing she is no longer in pain, has a new body, and is living at peace with Him.

 Because of Jesus, the pain of death has lost its sting.